Also known as ‘sea vegetables’ and marine algae, there are numerous types of seaweed.

 There are many types of seaweed, each falling under a different category based on several factors such as cell structure and pigments.

-Since seaweed consumption has deep roots in Japan, the varieties tend to have Japanese names.
+Since seaweed consumption has deep roots in Japan, thus the varieties tend to have Japanese names.

 1. Brown Algae